 4.5 Full-Time Research Students

 4.5.1 Full-time students aiming to submit for the degree of MPhil shall normally be registered for a minimum period of 2 years.
 Full-time students aiming to submit for the degree of PhD shall normally be registered for 3 years.
 Progress during the first 12 months from the registration will be assessed through the submission of a report of the order of 10,000 words on the research to date.
-A student's registration for the degree of Master of Philosophy may be transferred to a registration for the degree of Doctor of Philosophy at, or anytime after, a student's first 12 months but not less than six months before submission of a thesis for PhD, subject to the student having satisfactorily completed such research training as may be prescribed by the Department under which he/she is registered.
+A student's registration for the degree of Master of Philosophy may be transferred to a registration for the degree of Doctor of Philosophy at, or anytime after, a student's first 12 months but not less than six months before submission of a thesis for PhD, subject to the student having satisfactorily completed such research training as may be prescribed by the School under which he/she is registered.
 Students shall receive a written report on their progress from their Supervisor on an annual basis.

 4.5.2 Part-Time Research Students

 Part-time students aiming to submit for the degree of MPhil shall normally be registered for a minimum period of 3 years.
 Part-time students aiming to submit for the degree of PhD shall normally be registered for 5 years.
 Progress during the first 12 months from the registration will be assessed through the submission of a report of the order of 5,000 words on the research to date and a report of the order of 10,000 words before 24 months.
-A student's registration for the degree of Master of Philosophy may be transferred to a registration for the degree of Doctor of Philosophy at, or anytime after, a student's first 24 months but not less than six months before submission of a thesis for PhD, subject to the student having satisfactorily completed such research training as may be prescribed by the Department under which he/she is registered.
+A student's registration for the degree of Master of Philosophy may be transferred to a registration for the degree of Doctor of Philosophy at, or anytime after, a student's first 24 months but not less than six months before submission of a thesis for PhD, subject to the student having satisfactorily completed such research training as may be prescribed by the School under which he/she is registered.
 Students shall receive a written report on their progress from their Supervisor on an annual basis.

-4.6 The Head of Department The Associate Dean Research of the School may recommend that registration of a research student be terminated on the grounds of unsatisfactory progress.
+4.6 The Head of Department The Associate Dean (Research) of the School may recommend that registration of a research student be terminated on the grounds of unsatisfactory progress.

 Such students have the right of appeal in accordance with paragraph 15.10 of these Regulations.